 For one thing, pre-WWII cities were much more compact than they are today.
 Suburban flight had yet to take off.
 Huntsville of 1950 was a small, compact town of about 15,000, but was about to welcome some 50 rocket scientists from Peenemunde, Germany by way of El Paso.
 We should also be aware that in 1950, a good number of folks now lived out in the county – south of what is now Drake Avenue!
 Eventually, that area became South Huntsville.

-So even though most cities in America has seen the effects of suburbia since WWII, few have seen it as wholesale as Huntsville.
+So even though most cities in America have seen the effects of suburbia since WWII, few have seen it as wholesale as Huntsville.

 How Things Might Have Looked

 In the golden age of skyscrapers in America (1900 to World War II roughly), life in a city was quite different from that in the later half of the century.
 Little suburbia and fewer automobiles meant a compact city and a dense population.
 If perchance Huntsville had experienced rapid growth just a couple of decades earlier, I think it would have altered the look of the city considerably.